I created this Ground Cherry Coconut Panna Cotta because Panna Cotta is my favorite dessert!

 - Using a small sharp knife, cut around edges of each panna cotta.
 Place a small serving plate atop each cup and invert, allowing panna cotta to settle onto plate.

-- Husk and wash ground cherries, and put in a food processor with the peach without skin.
+- Husk and wash ground cherries, and put in a food processor.